AdaCore/learn/courses/advanced-spark/chapters/concurrency.rst

        T1.Start;
     end Rendezvous;

 This code is not correct.

-Task rendezvous is not allowed; violation of restriction :ada:`Max_Task_Entries = 0`

-Local task is not allowed; violation of restriction :ada:`No_Task_Hierarchy`
+Task rendezvous is not allowed; violation of restriction :ada:`Max_Task_Entries = 0`.
+A local task is not allowed; violation of restriction :ada:`No_Task_Hierarchy`

 Example #2
 ~~~~~~~~~~